bouzouidja/MobilityDB-AWS/README.md

 Geom geometry(Point, 4326)
 );

-SELECT create_distributed_table('MobilityDB_table', 'column_dist');
+SELECT create_distributed_table('mobilitydb_table', 'column_dist');
 ```
-fill free to fill the table MobilityDB_table before or after the distribution.
+fill free to fill the table mobilitydb_table before or after the distribution.
 At this stage you can run MobilityDB queries on the citus cluster.